pikapikapikachuuu/WebRandomX/README.md

 # WebRandomX

-WebRandomX is based on [RandomX](https://github.com/tevador/RandomX) proof of work (PoW) for web use cases.
+WebRandomX is a JavaScript/WASM implementation of [RandomX](https://github.com/tevador/RandomX) PoW for web use cases.

 ## Build